- 3445 Peachtree Street NE, Suite 1225, Atlanta GA 30326

 Mr. Hewitt has testified in Federal court, State court and arbitrations as an expert witness in a variety of matters and industries including complex commercial, bankruptcy and class action litigation matters.
 His litigation support assignments have included:

-Mr. Hewitt has also served as Chief Financial Officer for three companies while at GlassRatner.
-In two cases, he also obtained new financing for the company.
+Mr. Hewitt has also served as Chief Financial Officer for four companies while at GlassRatner.
+In two cases, he also obtained new financing for the company and liquidated another.
 Sam has also acted as a debtor’s advisor in Bankruptcy, and as financial advisor to creditors regarding troubled companies.
-He consults with public companies regarding financial reporting and revenue recognition matters on a regular basis, particularly relating to rebates.
+He has consulted with public companies regarding financial reporting and revenue recognition matters particularly relating to rebates.
+He has assisted governmental agencies in developing metrics to measure government effectiveness.

 Mr. Hewitt holds a BS in Business Administration from the University of North Carolina at Chapel Hill.
 He is a member of the American Institute of CPAs, Association of Certified Fraud Examiners and the American Bankruptcy Institute.